-- Access to a desktop or laptop computer running Windows 10 or later, Mac OSX10.11 El Capitan or later - Access to an up-to-date internet browser (Firefox, Safari, Firefox, Chrome or Edge) Note: Internet Explorer is not supported - A webcam and headset (including microphone) - Installation of Federation University Office 365 (provided free to our students).
-Office 365 includes programs to create documents, spreadsheets, presentations, store your study materials in the cloud, and communicate with staff and students - · A reliable, high-speed broadband internet connection, with sufficient upload and download capacity - You can expect to use approximately 4.6GB per month of internet data for each subject you study, though it may be more.
-Remember this is just your study requirement and does not include your social media usage, etc
+- Access to a desktop or laptop computer running Windows 11 or Mac OSX11. - Access to an updated internet browser (Firefox, Safari, Chrome or Edge). - A webcam and headset (including microphone). - Installation of Federation University Office 365 (provided free to our students).
+Office 365 includes programs to create documents, spreadsheets, presentations, store your study materials in the cloud, and communicate with staff and students. - A reliable, high-speed broadband internet connection, with sufficient upload and download capacity. - You can expect to use approximately 4.6GB per month of internet data for each subject you study, though it may be more.
+Remember this is just your study requirement and does not include your social media usage, etc. - There may be specific software and hardware required by some TAFE apprentices and trainees.
+These will be discussed by teaching staff and in specific documentation. - The permissions to install software on a computer if using a work provided or shared computer. - Mobile devices are not sufficient for studying online, as they may not support all learning technologies and resources. eg. Respondus.